Pet Food Recall Update

 Pet food manufacturers have voluntarily recalled more than 100 brands of dog and cat food across the nation since March 16, 2007.
 The recall was pr

 FDA, through CVM, regulates the manufacture and distribution of feed ingredients and c

 Within 24 hours of learning about the pet food problem, FDA investigators were on-site at the

 The Melamine and Wheat Gluten Connection

 Melamine is a molecule that has a number of industrial uses, including use in manufacturing cooking utensils.
-It has no approved use in human or animal food in the United States, nor is it permitted to be used as fertilizer, as it is in some parts of the world.
+It has no approved use in human or animal food in the

 "While the levels we've found to date in both the finished pet food product and the wheat gluten are below what would be considered toxic in rodents, there is extremely little data in the scientific literature on melamine exposure in dogs and cats," said Stephen F. Sundlof, D.V.M., Ph.D., Director of the Food and Drug Administration's Center for Veterinary Medicine (CVM).

 "Regardless, the association between melamine in the kidneys of cats that died and melamine in the food they consumed is undeniable."